Skip to content

 lampstack-feature-lamp-stack-ubuntu

 The LAMP stack is a collection of open-source tools for developing web applications.
-An operating system, a web server, a database, and a programming language are all required for a web application to function.
+In addition, an operating system, a web server, a database, and a programming language are all required for a web application to function.
 For a database-driven and dynamic website, each layer of software is critical.
-Here’s a step-by-step tutorial on how to install LAMP Stack on Ubuntu 18.04.
+So, here’s a step-by-step tutorial on how to install LAMP Stack on Ubuntu 18.04.
 In this guide, I will walk you through how to install each of the components as it is important that we install each component of the stack separately.
 You can view similar guides from here: How to Configure Advanced PAM in Linux/ and How to locate directory file context and restore it with SELinux/ also differences between dnf and apt package managers/ and How to create and deliver a report on System Utilization on a Linux based OS

 The acronym LAMP stands for the following programs: